Updated June 2026

 can change the duration a lot.

-Which one to choose
+Which battery to choose for your car

 Before purchasing a new battery, it is essential to carefully check the specifications provided by the vehicle manufacturer.
 The owner's manual normally lists the compatible technology, capacity in ampere-hours (Ah) and required starting current.
 Using an improper battery can cause Start&Stop system malfunctions, reduced service life or problems with on-board electronics.
 Newer vehicles often have a battery management system (BMS) that monitors the state of charge and regulates charging via the alternator.
 In these cases, a coding procedure via electronic diagnosis may be required after replacement to inform the ECU of the newly installed component.
 Ignoring this step may compromise the performance and life of the battery.